 There are always Middle Tennessee children who dread weekends and long school breaks because there isn’t enough food at home.
-With recent tornadoes and the COVID-19 threat, more people are realizing just how many local kids rely on schools’ free and reduced-price breakfasts and lunches.
+With the COVID-19 threat, more people are realizing just how many local kids rely on schools’ free and reduced-price breakfasts and lunches.

 One of Second Harvest’s core duties is working with schools to provide food for these kids outside of school hours without stigmatizing them.